 1. Who Are You Competing Against?

 SEO is about outranking other websites, so the best way to gauge difficulty is by analyzing the competition.
+Focus on the questions below.

-- Content quality: Is their content detailed, well-written, and engaging?
+- Content Quality.
+Is their content detailed, well-written, and engaging?

-- On-page optimization: Are they using SEO best practices like keyword placement, internal linking, and structured data?
+- On-page Optimization.
+Are they using SEO best practices like keyword placement, internal linking, and structured data?

 2. How Strong Is Your Website?